-- Evaluating design, effectiveness and implementation of internal procedures and internal controls relating to the Group's gaming revenues. - Compliance testing of key controls relating to the Group's gaming revenues. - Reviewing internal controls tested by Internal Audit Department and reviewing surveillance and security reports - Reconciling revenues from slot machines and table games with accounting records and bank receipts. - Performing substantive analytical review based on actual figures in relation to expectations and the forecast.
+- Evaluating design, effectiveness and implementation of internal procedures and internal controls relating to the Group's gaming revenues. - Test of controls of key controls relating to the Group's gaming revenues. - Reconciling revenues from slot machines and table games with accounting records and bank receipts. - Performing analytical review based on actual figures in relation to expectations and the forecast.

-Food, beverage and hospitality revenue recognition
+Food, beverage, and hospitality revenue recognition

-The remaining revenue is from renting hotel rooms and office spaces and sale of food and beverage.
+The remaining revenue is from renting hotel rooms, office spaces, and sale of food and beverage.
 Auditing standards prescribe a presumed risk of fraud in revenue recognition in that revenue may be misstated through improper recognition.

-Evaluating design, effectiveness and implementation of internal procedures and internal controls relating to the Group's revenues from food, beverage and hospitality.
 We have therefore identified revenue recognition from the above-mentioned services and sales as a key audit matter requiring special audit consideration